aus10powell/aus10powell.github.io/_posts/2018-08-26-automatic-health-conversations1.markdown

 date:   2018-08-26
 comments: true
 image: ../assets/images/automated_health_responses/
-categories: Natural Language Processing, AI, Chatbot, Machine Learning
+categories: Natural-Language-Processing AI Chatbot Machine-Learning
 ---
 *This is a proof-of-concept for generating appropriate responses to health-related questions.*